Access 3DCeram Sinto’s global network for technical ceramic parts production.

 3D printing allows:

-– Patient-Specific Biocompatibility: Custom-made implants and bone substitutes using inert ceramics (Hydroxyapatite/TCP) that promote natural osseointegration and eliminate metal sensitivity risks.
+– Patient-Specific Biocompatibility: Custom implants and bone substitutes (HAP/TCP) promoting natural osseointegration and eliminating metal sensitivity.

-– Advanced Surgical Instrumentation: Miniaturized, high-precision tools with complex internal features.
-Ceramic instruments provide superior wear resistance, MRI compatibility, and withstand repeated sterilization.
+– Advanced Surgical Instrumentation: Miniaturized, precision ceramic tools offering superior wear resistance, MRI compatibility, and reliable sterilization.

-– Long-term Reliability: High hardness and low friction coefficients of technical ceramics ensure durable components for joint and dental restorations, minimizing wear debris and extending lifespan.
+– Long-term Reliability: Durable joint and dental components with high hardness and low friction, minimizing wear debris and extending lifespan.

 Defense